PTCRB certification, overview

 - GCF for Europe and Asia

-Many tests are common (3GPP-based) and a single lab can produce the reports required for both certifications.
-This represents significant time savings (typical 20-30% savings on dual certification).
+Many tests are common (3GPP-based) and a single lab can produce the reports required for both certifications, which yields significant time and budget savings on dual certification.

 Further reading